Azure/bicep-registry-modules/avm/res/hybrid-compute/machine/README.md

 ### Example 2: _Creates an Arc Machine with maximum configurations_

-This instance deploys the module with the full set of required parameters.
+This instance deploys the module with most of its features enabled.

 <details>